 The mechanics behind a gimbal is simple.
 It is essentially made up of rings that are pivoted at right angles around the camera which help keep the device steady while the drone moves.
 Since drones are being employed for a wide variety of purposes requiring strong photographic actions, using a good gimbal has become imperative.

 Just like there are lots of drone models, there are also different kinds of gimbals available in the market.
 Some cater to the extreme photographic enthusiasts while others meet the requirements of amateur flyers who want to have a first person view.
+And speaking of different drone models, if you want to know which model is the best for your GoPro, or any other, similar action cam, you can also check out our article about best GoPro drones.

 Types of gimbals